 Apache Maven is a software project management and comprehension tool.
-It’s not pre-installed software with any Operating System explicitly we need to download and install it.
-In this article, we are going to learn about maven installation on the windows operating system.
+It’s not pre-installed software with any Operating System, explicitly we need to download and install it.
+In this article, we are going to download Maven for Windows and install Maven on Windows 10 (64-bit) operating system.

 - Apache Maven 3.6.3